abitravers1989/newbackEndSimple/README.md

 ## TODO

 - Add password to delete endpoints.
 - Dockarise the app and mongo.
-Use this to mock mongo in integration tests.
+- Create a new mongodb to be used for testing.
 - Add further tests.
 - Fix PUT endpoint.
 - Make sure all console logs are replaced with logger.